LFMB/LFMB.github.io/README.md

 It uses intuitive templating for anyone who knows how to use JavaScript Objects and is familiar is Handlebars, Markdown, HTML and SASS.
 Essentially, when I looked at the code layout of a Jekyll generated site I started smiling - it was exactly how I'd structure a CMS in my dreams.

+#To-Dos:
+- look up how to declare variables in Sass (want to create mixin for font styling);
+- factor out social media icons code in footer include